underscoreio/underscoreio/src/html/_courses/essential-slick.md

 ## Introductory Video

 Dave Gurnell ran a hands-on workshop at Scala Exchange 2015 based on the material in this course.
-Check out the video below for a broad, shallow introduction to the concepts discussed in the course:
+Check out the video below for a broad, brief tour of the concepts discussed in depth in the course:

 <iframe src="https://player.vimeo.com/video/148074461?title=0&amp;byline=0&amp;portrait=0"
         width="500"